Tidal Deformabilities and Radii of Neutron Stars from the Observation of GW170817

-Nevertheless, considering all analyses we performed with different mass prior choices, we find a relatively robust measurement of the common neutron star radius with a mean value $\langle \hat R \rangle$ = 11.5 km bounded above by $\hat R < 14.1$~km and below by $\hat R > 8.8$~km.
-Nuclear theory and experiment currently predict a somewhat smaller range by 2 km, but with approximately the same centroid as our results.
-Ref.~\cite{Ozel:2016oaf} used results from 12 photospheric radius expansion measurements of X-ray binaries to obtain $R = 10.6\pm0.6$, however this result neglects systematic uncertainties which could be $2$~km or greater.
+Nevertheless, considering all analyses we performed with different mass prior choices, we find a relatively robust measurement of the common neutron star radius with a mean value $\langle \hat R \rangle$ = 10.8 km bounded above by $\hat R < 13.2$~km and below by $\hat R > 8.9$~km.
+Nuclear theory and experiment currently predict a somewhat smaller range by 2 km but with approximately the same centroid as our results~\cite{Lattimer:2012nd,Lattimer:2012xj}.
+A minimum radius 10.5--11 km is strongly supported by neutron matter theory~\cite{Gandolfi:2011xu,Lynn:2015jua,Drischler:2015eba}, the unitary gas~\cite{Kolomeitsev:2016sjl}, and most nuclear experiments~\cite{Lattimer:2012nd,Lattimer:2012xj,Tews:2012fj}.
+The only major nuclear experiment that could indicate radii much larger than 13 km is the PREX neutron skin measurement, but this has published error bars much larger than previous analyses based on antiproton data, charge radii of mirror nuclei, and dipole resonances.
+Our results are consistent with photospheric radius expansion measurements of x-ray binaries which obtain $R \approx 10$--$12$~km~\cite{Ozel:2016oaf,Steiner:2010fz,Degenaar:2018lle}.
+Reference~\cite{Guillot:2014lla} found from an analysis of five neutron stars in quiescent low-mass x-ray binaries a common neutron star radius $9.4\pm1.2$ km, but systematic effects including uncertainties in interstellar absorption and the neutron stars' atmospheric compositions are large.
+Other analyses have inferred $12\pm0.7$~\cite{Lattimer:2013hma} and $12.3\pm1.8$ km~\cite{Shaw:2018wxh} for the radii of $1.4M_\odot$ quiescent sources.

+We have found that the relation $q^{7.48} < \Lambda_1/\Lambda_2 < q^{5.76}$, in fact, completely bounds the uncertainty for the range of $\mathcal{M}$ relevant to GW170817, assuming $m_2 > 1M_\odot$ \cite{Zhao:2018nyf} and that no strong first-order phase transitions occur near the nuclear saturation density (i.e., the case in which $m_1$ is a hybrid star and $m_2$ is not).
+Analyses using this prescription instead of the $q^6$ correlation produce insignificant differences in our results \cite{De:2018prep}.
+Since models with the common EOS assumption are highly favored over those without this assumption, our results support the absence of a strong first-order phase transition in this mass range.

-In this \emph{letter}, we have shown that for binary neutron star mergers consistent with observed double neutron star systems, assuming a common EOS implies that $\Lambda_1 / \Lambda_2 \simeq q^6$.
+In this Letter, we have shown that, for binary neutron star mergers consistent with observed double neutron star systems~\cite{Tauris:2017omb}, assuming a common EOS implies that $\Lambda_1 / \Lambda_2 \simeq q^6$.
 We find evidence from GW170817 that favors the common EOS interpretation compared to uncorrelated deformabilities.
-Variation of the component mass priors does not significantly influence our conclusions, suggesting that our results are robust.
-The lower limits of all our 90\% credible intervals lie above 75, which is larger than the lower causal limit on $ \tilde\Lambda \ge 65$ for a binary with $\mathcal{M} = 1.19\,M_\odot$ and $m_\mathrm{max} >2\,M_\odot$~\cite{Lattimer:2015nhk}.
+Although previous studies have suggested that measurement of the tidal deformability is sensitive to the choice of mass prior \cite{Agathos:2015uaa}, we find that varying the mass priors does not significantly influence our conclusions suggesting that our results are robust to the choice of mass prior.
 Our results support the conclusion that we find the first evidence for finite size effects using gravitational-wave observations.